Gavinzj/Clustering_Activation_Network_Code/README.md

 Line 3: 0

 (NOTE: Please remember to type "0" at the end, which is for terminating the program, then click Enter)

+Output:
+The clustering results obtained would be stored under the folder data/citeseer_cociting/clustering/pic/.

 ------------------------------------------------------------------------------------------------------------
 Sample Task-2.
 Do the clustering using method ANCO on data set lastfm_asia.